– read more

 Why join GreenSpot?
 For a couple of really good reasons, actually.
 One, it's a small thing you can do to make a big impact on the health and future of Columbus.
 Two, it couldn't be easier.

-Our green community is growing daily and currently has almost 14,000 current members consisting of households, businesses, organizations, and community groups.
+Our green community is growing daily and currently has more than 15,000 current members consisting of households, businesses, organizations, and community groups.
 Collectively they have saved more than $13 million, reduced CO2 emissions by 41 million pounds, reduced water consumption by 145+ million gallons, and recycled 32 million pounds.